yahavb/ds-resource-injector/README.md

 ```
 copy the `caBundle` to `./specs/mutating.config.yaml` and `./specs/validating.config.yaml`

-## deploy the MutatingWebhookConfiguration and ValidatingWebhookConfiguration
+## Deploy the MutatingWebhookConfiguration and ValidatingWebhookConfiguration

 ```
 kubectl apply -f ./specs/mutating.config.yaml kubectl apply -f ./specs/validating.config.yaml
 ```

-## deploy the webhook server and service
+## Deploy the webhook server and service

 ```
 kubectl apply -f ./specs/webhook.deploy.yaml kubectl apply -f ./specs/webhook.svc.yaml
 ```

-## test the webhook
+## Test the webhook

 The webhook MUST be deployed in OTHER namesapce than it is running to avoid cyclic dependencies between the webhook and the workloads it controls.
 Therefore, we created the name space `apps` to deploy our test pods.
 We deploy two type of pods, service pods (under ReplicaSet) and daemonsets pods.